fatfish-lab/aquarium-documentation/src/web/applications/profile.md

 You can also enable/disable actions from here.

-<$>[warning]
+> [!warning]
-Actions can be triggered by any user who have at least the permission to read the item.
+> Actions can be triggered by any user who have at least the permission to read the item.
-So it's super easy to deploy an action for a group of user of for the entire organisation.
+> So it's super easy to deploy an action for a group of user of for the entire organisation.
 You just need to invite them on this item.
 Open the [Action editor](./actioneditor.md) to learn more.
-<$>

 ## Focus view